isomerpages/moe-damaipri/_notification/School Announcements/Parents' Briefing.md

 variant: tiptap
 ---
 <p>Dear Parents,</p>
-<p>Do spend some time going through the slides as the information will be
+<p>Do spend some time going through the slides as the information will benefit
-beneficial to you and your child.</p>
+you and your child.</p>
-<p>You can also access these PDF by clicking on the link below:</p>
+<p>You can also access these PDFs by clicking on the link below:</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>